nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * stores the internship book data i.e., all `Application` objects (which are contained in a `UniqueApplicationList` object).
 * stores the currently 'selected' `Application` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Application>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+* stores a `UserPrefs` object that represents the user’s preferences.
+This is exposed to the outside as a `ReadOnlyUserPrefs` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 ### 4.5 Storage component